 Early explorers at Onjo included Noranda and Placer Dome in the period 1987 to 1992, completing geological mapping, soil geochemical surveys, ground mag, and airborne mag-EM survey and 1,659 m of drilling in 16 holes (Noranda), testing a coincident soil-chargeability anomaly.
 The drilling encountered propylitically altered basalt, local skarn and altered diorite and Monzonite with low grade copper and gold mineralization.
 The best intervals included 0.12% Cu over 33 m, 0.07% Cu over 79.7 m and 0.03% Cu and 0.14 gpt Au over 40 m.
 East of Noranda’s drilling, Moondust Ventures drilled 7 holes, encountering significant pyrite mineralization in altered andesites with minor chalcopyrite, with a best interval of 0.10% Cu over 18 m.

 In 2005, Amarc covered a portion of the project with a regional, 500 m line spaced IP survey, with 50 m dipole spacing.
 During the same time, Serengeti explored a portion of the property with geological, geochemical, and geophysical surveys.
 In 2009, Serengeti complete two drill holes near the Webb Minfile occurrence, encountering propylitically altered andesite, with pyrite and rare chalcopyrite mineralization.
-In 2011 and 2012, Serengeti completed 23 line-km of IP and drilled 5 holes for 1301 m, with discouraging results.
+In 2011 and 2012, Serengeti completed 23 line-km of IP and drilled 5 holes for 1301 m.

 In 2020, Evrim Exploration Canada Corp., a wholly owned subsidiary of Orogen Royalties Inc., a wholly owned subsidiary of acquired the project by staking and completed a program of historic data compilation, preliminary mapping and geochemical reconnaissance surveying and drill core re-logging.
 The detailed relogging indicates that Noranda drilling may have intersected the top of an alkalic system.

-Onjo is situated within the 1,300 km long by 35 km wide Quesnel Trough, which hosts numerous alkalic porphyry copper-gold deposits from southern to northern B.C.
-In the project area, the Mt.
-Milligan and Lorraine deposits are found 20 km to the east and 110 km to the northwest, respectively.
-To the west, deformed and uplifted Permian Cache Creek Group rocks are separated from Quesnel Trough by the Pinchi fault.
+Onjo is situated within the 1,300 km long by 35 km wide Quesnel Terrane, which hosts numerous alkalic porphyry copper-gold deposits from southern to northern B.C.
+In the project area, the Mount Milligan and Lorraine.
+To the west, deformed and uplifted Permian Cache Creek Group rocks are separated from Quesnel Terrane by the Pinchi fault.
 To the east, the Manson fault zone separates this belt from the uplifted Proterozoic/early Paleozoic Wolverine metamorphic complex and the Mississippian-Permian Slide Mountain and Cache Creek Groups.
-The project lies on the same magnetic trend that hosts the Mt Milligan, Chuchi and Kwanika discoveries (see Figure below).